Pride and Prejudice: Marriage and the Family Name

+Unmarried girls in these levels of society were commonly already known as having been provided by their family with a particular value of dowry in 'separate estate'; and it is a tacit rebuke to Mr and Mrs Bennet that they have failed properly to do so.
+Mrs Bennet blames the entail, but the real cause is their own improvidence over the years.
+It was not uncommon for the groom's family, before the marriage, to increase the bride's separate estate and pin money; but the manner by which Mrs Bennet continues openly assuming that Darcy and Bingley will do so for her and her daughters, is vulgar, demeans the honour of the Bennet family name, and leaves Mr Bennet both angered and ashamed.

 Wealth

+Wealth is a strong theme in the novel where the male characters of marrying age are usually described, first and foremost, by their annual income.
+For example, Mr. Bingley is introduced as a 4000 pounds-a-year person, similar to the initial mentions of Mr. Darcy and Colonel Fitzwilliam.

-Money plays a fundamental role in the marriage market, for the young ladies seeking a well-off husband and for men who wish to marry a woman of means.
-George Wickham tries to elope with Georgiana Darcy, and Colonel Fitzwilliam states that he will marry someone with wealth.
+Money plays a fundamental role in the marriage market for the young ladies seeking a well-off husband and for men who wish to marry a woman of means.
+George Wickham tries to elope with Georgiana Darcy for her settled dowry, and Colonel Fitzwilliam states that he will marry someone with wealth.

 Marrying a woman of a rich family also ensured a linkage to a higher-class family, as is visible in the desires of Bingley's sisters to have their brother married to Georgiana Darcy.
-Mrs Bennet is frequently seen encouraging her daughters to marry a wealthy man of high social class.
-In chapter 1, when Mr Bingley arrives, she declares "I am thinking of his marrying one of them".
+Mrs. Bennet is frequently seen encouraging her daughters to marry a wealthy man of high social class.
+In chapter 1, when Mr. Bingley arrives, she is "thinking of his marrying one of them".

-Inheritance was by descent but could be further restricted by entailment, which in the case of the Longbourn estate restricted inheritance to male heirs only.
-In the case of the Bennet family, Mr Collins was to inherit the family estate upon Mr Bennet's death in the absence of any closer male heirs, and his proposal to Elizabeth would have ensured her security; but she refuses his offer.
-Inheritance laws benefited males because married women did not have independent legal rights until the second half of the 19th century.
-For the upper-middle and aristocratic classes, marriage to a man with a reliable income was almost the only route to security for the woman and the children she was to have.
-The irony of the opening line is that generally within this society it would be a woman who would be looking for a wealthy husband to have a prosperous life.